alexfertel/bulloak/README.md

 These are the current steps taken to publish `bulloak`:

 - Bump the version field in [Cargo.toml](./Cargo.toml).
-- Create the corresponding git tag named after the version.
 - Update the [CHANGELOG.md](./CHANGELOG.md) file with
   `git cliff -o CHANGELOG.md`.
+This step includes setting the proper header for the latest tag.
+- Commit the changes.
 - Run `cargo publish --dry-run` to make sure that everything looks good.
-- Commit & push the changes.
+- Create the corresponding git tag named after the version.
+- Push to origin.
 - Run `cargo publish`.

 ## License